-For the time being, we will not be running our kids clubs.
-Kids clubs are not allowed to take places at the moment anyway in England unless on school premises.
-For our pony clubs, we also have safety worries concerning shared equipment, difficulties with social distancing, and issues of safety in pony clubs that could arise if staff are not able to physically help children with their balance, or with getting on and off.
+For the time being, we will not be running our pony club afternoons.
+We have safety worries concerning shared equipment, difficulties with social distancing, and issues of safety in pony clubs that could arise if staff are not able to physically help children with their balance, or with getting on and off.
 If this changes later in the summer, we will let guests know before arrival.

 Buckets and spades will not be found in the play areas, but can be borrowed from the info room.
 After your stay, PLEASE RETURN these to the OFFICE - we will then quarantine them before their next use.

 Our court is open as normal.
 Please bring rackets and balls if you have them - otherwise we do have some to lend and provide facilities for you to sanitise handles before and after use.
 The court can be booked online - we will inform you of how to do this shortly before your stay.

 Info room and farm stall